USPS shipping changes coming in January

-(WHTM) – The U.S. Postal Service’s recently announced pricing changes for shipping will take effect on Jan.
+(WHTM) — The U.S. Postal Service recently announced pricing changes for shipping will take effect on Jan.
 21, 2024.

 According to the USPS, the following changes, which were announced Nov.
 15, will be made: